 If you're visiting Yellowstone National Park, there's a special little side trip you can - and should - make.
-Go and see Quake Lake.
+Go and see Quake Lake!

-Only half an hour's drive from the town of West Yellowstone, this place is both beautiful and awesome, in the most literal sense of the word.
+Only half an hour's drive from the town of West Yellowstone, this place is both beautiful and awesome in the most literal sense of the word.

-Why should you visit Quake Lake?
+Why Should You Visit Quake Lake?

 There are two excellent reasons to visit this small lake in Montana.

 Throw in some good sunny weather - not hard to do during July or August - and you have the perfect setting for a day out in beautiful Montana.

 The sheer magnitude of this force of nature is clearly visible here, where an earthquake literally moved a mountain and created a new lake only a few decades ago.

-The surface of the geothermal basins in the park huffs, puffs and bubbles away because of the heat of the magma so close under the soil.
+The surface of the geothermal basins in the park huffs, puffs, and bubbles away because of the heat of the magma so close under the soil.

-So, what's the story of Quake Lake?
+So, What's the Story of Quake Lake?

 Quake Lake - also known as Earthquake Lake - is fairly large.
-It's hard to believe but this 6 miles long and 190 feet deep lake wasn't here before August 1959.
+It's hard to believe, but this 6-mile-long and 190-foot-deep lake wasn't here before August 1959.

-What can you do and see while visiting Quake Lake?
+What Can You Do and See while Visiting Quake Lake?

 Today, you can visit the area and see what the earthquake left behind.
 There's quite a lot to take in.

 On the night of the earthquake, three sections of the road literally dropped into the valley and became covered with the newly formed lake.

 The road brought us closer to the lake, where it disappeared into the water.

 These trees are visible all along the lake, where so many of them were submerged on the night of the earthquake and the following weeks.

-We honestly hadn't even noticed this guy until we were parked and one of the kids said it was really nice of us to stop so they could see the bighorn sheep.
+We honestly hadn't even noticed this guy until we were parked, and one of the kids said it was really nice of us to stop so they could see the bighorn sheep.

-Is Quake Lake a good place to visit with kids?
+Is Quake Lake a Good Place to Visit with Kids?

-So, no trauma registered with our boys, but parents, use your own judgement and expose your kids to what you think they can safely take in.
+So, no trauma registered with our boys, but parents, use your own judgment and expose your kids to what you think they can safely take in.

-How to get to Quake Lake?
+How to Get to Quake Lake?

 Just head north out of town on US-191 and turn left approximately 8 miles later into US-287.
 This is the road that takes you along Hebgen Lake to Quake Lake.